riley-martine/SCP-Encyclopedia/README.md

 so no need to go downloading libraries.
 Also, if you want to start again, make sure to delete the 'encyclopedia' & 'html_files' directories.

-The script as I said, only generates a html files (in 'encyclopdia').
+The script, as I said, only generates a html file (in 'encyclopdia').
 Pop it into your favorite PDF authoring tool.
 As long as it supports anchors, you're all gravy.

 Finally, this is very Beta.
 Likely to fall over with little to no notice.
 Due to internet bandwith